Doug Emhoff paused his career for his wife Kamala Harris’s aspirations — and became the campaign’s ‘secret weapon’

 Deutch, the Florida congressman who has campaigned with Emhoff and is chair of the House Ethics committee, said he’s confident that Emhoff’s professional decisions will be driven entirely by what he can do to help Harris succeed.
 The decisions made by Deutch — who is also an attorney — could be a guide.
 When he was elected, he said, his “ability to represent clients ended.”

 The closest parallel for Emhoff may be Marilyn Quayle, the wife of President George H.W.
 Bush’s vice president, Dan Quayle.
-She made inquiries about resuming her legal career when her husband took office, but her plans fizzled amid conflict-of-interest sniping and reluctance within firms to open themselves to undo scrutiny.
+She made inquiries about resuming her legal career when her husband took office, but her plans fizzled amid conflict-of-interest sniping and reluctance within firms to open themselves to undue scrutiny.

 “She gave up everything for her husband,” said Christian Josi, a longtime Quayle adviser and confidant.
 “My take is she was never entirely happy about it.
 But she sucked it up for the country and her husband.”
 (Marilyn Quayle could not be reached for comment.)